-The Aqua-Zorb free water removal cell has been specially formulated to absorb free water from fuels in tank bottoms.
-Suitable for use with diesel fuel, petrol fuel, aviation fuel, kerosene and heating oils.
+The Aqua-Zorb free water removal cell has been specially formulated to absorb free water from various types of fuels and oils from tank bottoms.
+Suitable for use with diesel fuel, petrol fuel, aviation fuel, kerosene, lube oils and heating oils.
 Each cell comes with a 5 metre (longer if required) metallic woven anti-static retrieval line and easy to follow instructions.
 The outer cover is made from a stop-rip nylon material.
 The cell sits in the fuel tank bottom and absorbs the water.
 Remove the cell - remove the water!

 Simply chose the correct size (water absorbed swollen cell sizes dictate the tank opening required to remove the full cell) then lower the cell to the bottom of the tank and leave it to absorb the free water.
 Periodically lift to see the cell to see the swollen size and once full just remove from the tank and replace with a new cell.
 Available in a large range of sizes to suit tanks of all sizes from small vehicle tanks to 1,000,000,000 litre tanks.
 Each kit is individually packed along with instructions of use, disposal guidelines and waste disposal bag.

 Stainless steel tank rods with stainless fasteners to suit different cell sizes complete with a strong anti- static retrieval line makes insertion and removal a straightforward and simple task.
 Stock cells are currently available to fit a minimum opening of 38mm but can be manufactured to fit smaller apertures.
 If your tank only has a filler or dipstick point and does not have a suitable access manhole cover then just install several smaller cells.

 Extremely cost effective method of removing excess water and the smaller cells are particularly suitable for marine and leisure boats, agricultural and forestry, transport, power generation and small storage tanks and home heating tanks.